Privacy-Enhanced Over-the-Air Federated Learning via Client-Driven Power Balancing: Introduction

-On one hand, reliable clients autonomously balance the signal-noise power ratio based on power balancing parameters provided by the server.
+On the one hand, CwG autonomously balances the signal-noise power ratio based on power balancing parameters provided by the server.
 These parameters, derived from the channel distribution by the server, facilitate a privacy-enhanced OTA-FL process with respect to RDP.
 Unlike conventional schemes, where power balancing parameters are delivered in every iteration, our approach transmits these parameters only when there is a change in the channel distribution.
 Furthermore, since the server does not have access to each client's CSI in every iteration, it cannot determine which clients are participating in a given iteration.
 This uncertainty regarding client participation enhances the overall RDP guarantees, as it introduces an additional layer of privacy protection by obscuring client involvement in each iteration.

-On the other hand, two strategies for unreliable clients are considered.
-The first strategy, termed \texttt{noisy}, involves unreliable clients transmitting an artificial noise signal solely at maximum power to obscure their transmissions, thus enhancing the network's overall privacy.
-The second strategy, \texttt{idle}, entails unreliable clients pausing their participation during poor channel conditions and resuming transmissions only when the channel gain reaches an acceptable level.
+On the other hand, two strategies for CwP are considered.
+The first strategy, termed \texttt{noisy}, involves CwP transmitting an artificial noise signal solely at maximum power to obscure their transmissions, thus enhancing the network's overall privacy.
+The second strategy, \texttt{idle}, entails CwP pausing their participation during poor channel conditions and resuming transmissions only when the channel gain reaches an acceptable level.
 For each strategy, we derive analytical results for convergence error and RDP.
 Based on these results, we formulate an optimization problem for \texttt{CDPB} with each strategy and determine the optimal power balancing method.
 Additionally, we calculate the minimum number of training iterations required to achieve convergence in the proposed method, optimizing the balance between learning efficiency and the privacy risk associated with extended training durations.